Flying with Hang, Hand Pan, or Pantam Drums can be stressful.

 4. Checking in a Handpan Before Security

 To deal with the potential of your precious luggage being lost or misplaced by luggage handlers, Hard Case Technologies also carries the LUG LOC Pan Locator.
 This device uses GPS and a smart phone app to locate your luggage anywhere.
 With a 15-day battery, it can be very helpful also for airline attendants if when you create a claim for lost baggage, you can also tell them exactly where the luggage is.
+Other GPS locators can be found online.

 Fragile stickers are also very often available for luggage at the check in desk.
 Some airlines have size limits on checked luggage however so it is important to use a box within these limits unless you don’t mind paying more.
 We have occasionally used boxes that are on the edge of the limit, however we have never seen an airline attendant measure the box.
 The pelican case that we once traveled with was just over the limit, however it was not measured either.
 An airline attendant could measure it though and require you to pay an additional fee.